-Apostle and Evangelist, she may attain to everlasting gifts.
-Through our Lord Jesus Christ thy Son, who liveth and reigneth with thee in the unity of the Holy Ghost, one God, world without end.
+Evangelist, she may attain to everlasting gifts.
+Through Jesus Christ thy Son our Lord, who liveth and reigneth with thee in the unity of the Holy Ghost, one God, world without end.
 R. Amen.

-During the return is sung an Antiphon of St. Mary or the R. Solem justicie.
-XX. and they return through the middle of the Choir by the West Doorway as at the Procession of Saint Stephen.
+On returning let be sung an Antiphon of Saint Mary or the R. That she might bring forth. {99}. and let them return through the midst of the Quire by the West Doorway as at the Procession of Saint Stephen.

-V. Thou art fairer than the children of men.
-R. Full of grace are they lips.
+\mathcal{V} .
+Thou art fairer than the children of men. \mathcal{R} .
+Full of grace are they lips.

-God, who through the fruitful virginity of Blessed Mary hast bestowed upon mankind the rewards of eternal salvation: grant, we beseech thee, that we may perceive the benefit of her intercession, since through her we have been counted worthy to receive the Author of life, thy Son Jesus Christ our Lord.
-Who liveth and reigneth with thee in the unity of the Holy Ghost, one God, world without end.
-R. Amen.
+God, who through the fruitful virginity of Blessed Mary hast bestowed upon mankind the rewards of eternal salvation: grant, we beseech thee, that we may perceive the benefit of her intercession for us, through whom we have been counted worthy to receive the Author of life, our Lord Jesus Christ thy Son, who liveth and reigneth with thee in the unity of the Holy Ghost, one God, world without end.
+R?
+Amen.

-Benedicamus Domino. is sung by two Priests in Surplices.
+Let Let us bless the Lord. be sung by two Priests in Surplices.

-■ Where no Procession is made of Saint John: then first is made a Memorial of the same before the Memorial of the Nativity, with this Antiphon.
+• Where no Procession is made of Saint John: then first is made a Memorial of the same before the Memorial of the Nativity, with this Antiphon.